icza/gox/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/icza/gox)](https://goreportcard.com/report/github.com/icza/gox)
 [![codecov](https://codecov.io/gh/icza/gox/branch/master/graph/badge.svg)](https://codecov.io/gh/icza/gox)

-_This package is in EXPERIMENTAL phase._
+_This module is in experimental phase._

 Package `gox` is a minimalistic extension to Go.
 It contains constants, helpers and utilities which could have been part of Go itself (could have been